vicagasi/RiviUDBScripts/README.md

 ## Tagging Scripts

 ### Stepwise Incrementing Tagger
 Increments each selected line every x steps, where x is the Step Value you set.
+Goes in ascending order of lindef numbers.
 * Starting Tag - The number the incrementing starts at.
 Can't be zero or less.
 * Step Value - How many 'steps' the program takes before incrementing the number
 * Additive Tagging - Adds the tags to the lines instead of replacing then.
 UDMF only.